-NU 301 Fundamentals of Nursing (6)

-NU 303 Health and Cultural Assessment Across the Lifespan (5)

-NU 305 Pathophysiology (4)

-NU 306 Adult Health I (8)

-NU 308 Nursing Research and Evidence-Based Practice (4)

-NU 310 Pharmacology (3)

-NU 411 Parent Child/Pediatric/Mental Health (8)

-NU 413 Healthcare Policy and Finance in Nursing (3)

-NU 415 Management and Leadership (4)

-NU 416 Adult Health II (8)

-NU 418 Transition to Professional Nursing (4)

-NU 420 Community and Public Health (6)

-\Note: 9 credits meet the core requirement as well.
+- NU 219 The Professional Nurse: An Introduction to Practice (2) - NU 301 Fundamentals of Nursing (6) - NU 303 Health and Cultural Assessment Across the Lifespan (5) - NU 305 Pathophysiology (4) - NU 306 Adult Health I (8) - NU 308 Nursing Research and Evidence-Based Practice (3) - NU 310 Pharmacology (3) - NU 411 Parent Child/Pediatric/Mental Health (8) - NU 412 Psychiatric-Mental Health Nursing (4) - NU 415 Leadership, Finance, and Health Care Policy in Nursing (4) - NU 416 Adult Health II (8) - NU 418 Transition to Professional Nursing (3) - NU 420 Community and Public Health (5)

-Requirements for Admission and Progression in the Nursing Major

-Track I (Second degree: Students with B.A./B.S.)
+Requirements for Admission and Progression in the Nursing Major Track I (Second degree: Students with B.A./B.S.)

-- Meet university admission requirements - Science courses over five years old will not be accepted for waiver. - Overall admission and progression GPA ≥ 2.75 - Minimum Grade of "C" for all nursing prerequisites - (A science course may be repeated once) - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.
+- Meet university admission requirements - Students dismissed from other professional programs will not be accepted - Science courses over five years old will not be accepted for waiver. - Overall admission and progression GPA ≥ 2.75 - Minimum Grade of "C" for all nursing prerequisites (A science course may be repeated once) - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell University.